vinodkd/jmx.js/README.md

 jmx.js - a Web-based editor for JMeter JMX Files
 ================================================

-This project aims to build a JMeter web UI.
-More specifically: a web-based editor for JMeter Test Plans.
+This project aims to build a web-based UI for JMeter, or more specifically: a web-based editor for JMeter Test Plans.
+The idea is to enable editing of JMeter test plans without having a local JMeter install.
+This works out best in CI environments which are already setup for remote testing via JMeter's command line execution.
+It will also hopefully make JMeter more accessible to testers who might not want to have a local Java install and yet do performance testing.

-This essentially boils down to an editor for the JMX file format.
-This project aims to create such an editor that will work on any browser.
+Building a JMeter web UI essentially boils down to building an editor for the JMX file format.
+This project therefore aims to create such an editor that will work on any browser.
 It will allow creating, updating and saving JMX files.

 Requirements/Goals
 ------------------

 * Web based
-* JS-mostly, so no server dependencies except for the source JMX files being stored on one.
+* JS-only, so no server dependencies except for the source JMX files being stored on one.
 * As little dependencies as possible
-* Extensible
+* Extensible so that:
+** adding new views of jmx content is easy
+** adding new jmx elements (as JMeter changes) is easy
 * Easily embedded into existing apps, especially JMeter runners such as CI tools.
 * Nice to have: allow two views: a tree view and an editor pane similar to the JMeter Swing UI, but couple them loosely so either one could be displayed or both.
 * Future: Fire off execution from within jmx.js.
 Not too keen to make this a full-fledged JMeter IDE, however.
 There are other tools that do this.